 San Lorenzo Valley and Santa Margarita Groundwater Basin: Water supply in the San Lorenzo Valley is provided through a combination of surface water intakes and groundwater wells that extract from the Santa Margarita Groundwater Basin.
 Private wells and the Scotts Valley Water District (SVWD) rely entirely on the Basin.
-The San Lorenzo Valley Water District (SLVWD) was severely impacted by the CZU fire in 2020 and has been relying more on groundwater while burned surface water intakes get replaced.
+The San Lorenzo Valley Water District (SLVWD) was severely impacted by the CZU fire in 2020 and has been relying more on groundwater while burned surface water intakes are replaced.

-Overdraft in the Santa Margarita Basin underlying parts of San Lorenzo Valley and Scotts Valley has been manifested by a significant decline in groundwater levels and reduction in stream base flow over the past 40 years.
+Overdraft in the Santa Margarita Basin underlying parts of San Lorenzo Valley and Scotts Valley has been manifested by a significant decline in groundwater levels and a reduction in stream base flow over the past 40 years.
 Cooperative efforts by County staff, consultants, SLVWD, and the SVWD over the past several years have led to a better understanding of the water resources in the Santa Margarita Basin.
 Recent reductions in pumping due to successful water conservation programs have resulted in stabilized groundwater levels, which, despite showing some increase in 2019, are still 250 feet lower than they were in 1980 in some parts of the Basin.

-In 2017, the two water districts and the County adopted a Joint Powers Agreement to form the Santa Margarita Groundwater Agency (SMGWA) which is tasked with developing a Groundwater Sustainability Plan (GSP) to manage the basin pursuant to the SGMA.
+In 2017, the two water districts and the County adopted a Joint Powers Agreement to form the Santa Margarita Groundwater Agency (SMGWA) which is tasked with developing a Groundwater Sustainability Plan (GSP) to manage the basin under the SGMA.
 The City of Santa Cruz, Mount Hermon Association, City of Scotts Valley, and representatives of private well owners also have a seat on the Board that governs SMGWA.
 The SMGWA engaged a consultant to help with the development of the plan, including extensive modeling and technical analysis of groundwater levels and quality in the Basin.
-The GSP was submitted to the Department of Water Resources in December 2021.
+The GSP was approved by the Department of Water Resources in 2023.

 The overdraft of this basin is currently being addressed in several ways.
 SVWD built a non-potable wastewater recycling plant in 2002 and has been working to expand the number of users of that reclaimed wastewater for irrigation.
 The use of treated wastewater for irrigation and landscaping offsets an equivalent amount of potable water pumping and therefore is a valuable component in the water supply portfolio.
-The County and SLVWD have recently completed a project to evaluate ways to improve the efficiency of the SLVWD's system by using both surface and groundwater resources throughout their service area.
-SLVWD is in the process of developing an Environmental Impact Report to pursue these changes.
-SVWD and the County have also implemented projects to restore groundwater recharge lost as a result of paving over the groundwater recharge areas.
-Three projects have been completed to capture and infiltrate stormwater from streets, roofs, and parking lots, recharging 22.43 acre-feet of water in 2018.
+SLVWD is in the process of developing an Environmental Impact Report to pursue changes to their ability to use their surface water sources conjunctively.
+They are also pursuing a feasibility study to investigate how best to access an allotment of 313 acre-feet of water per year from Loch Lomond.

 Water quality in the Santa Margarita Basin has been impacted by various contaminant sources including gas stations, dry cleaners, and septic systems.
 The occurrence of these contaminants in the groundwater supply puts some constraints on both the use of the impacted water as well as efforts to enhance groundwater storage.
 Most of the contaminated sites have been successfully remediated.
+The GSP outlines a framework to evaluate additional projects and management actions to improve the sustainability and resiliency of the Basin.